These two are probably two of the most common questions of every marketer.

-Those who set up their remarketing campaigns through Google Adwords will have their remarketing ads appear throughout the Google display network.
+Those who set up their remarketing campaigns through Google Ads will have their remarketing ads appear throughout the Google display network.

 Considering that Facebook reaches over a billion people around the world, this also provides a great platform for reaching prospects.

 (How an ad appears in a Facebook feed)

 Email remarketing allows you to target people on your email list while they journey elsewhere through the digital ecosystem.
-You can create ad campaigns specifically for those who open your emails.

-Since the people who open your emails already demonstrate their interest in what you have to offer, using email remarketing helps you keep your brand on their minds.
+Since the people who open your emails already demonstrate their interest in what you offer, using email remarketing helps keep your brand on their minds.

 Remarketing list search ads

 You can therefore let them know precisely why they should give your organization a try.

 People who have visited your channel or your videos can be retargeted through ads while they browse elsewhere on the Google display network.

 If you now understand what is remarketing, here are 6 steps you can use to build an effective campaign.

 Step 1: Determine which pages to tag and how to segment campaigns.